Codewith-NandaYadav09/Sentiment_Analysis-Flask/README.md

    - By default, the application will be accessible at http://127.0.0.1:5000/.

 6. *Test the API Endpoints*:
-   - Use tools like curl, Postman, or a web browser to interact with the API endpoints defined in api.py.
+   - Use tools like curl, Postman, or a web browser to interact with the API endpoints defined in app.py.
    - For example, to test a GET endpoint, you might use: bash curl http://127.0.0.1:5000/your-endpoint

-*Note*: Ensure that any necessary model files (e.g., model_xgb.pkl) and other resources are in the correct paths as expected by api.py.
-Additionally, if api.py includes configurations for different environments (development, testing, production), set the appropriate environment variables to match your setup.

 For more detailed information on running a Flask application, refer to the official Flask documentation:

-By following these steps, you should be able to successfully run the api.py Flask application on your local machine.
+By following these steps, you should be able to successfully run the app.py Flask application on your local machine.